lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 {% callout "Did it fail?" %}

 The test will have failed due to the histogram check we defined to fail, remove that if you want your tests to pass.

 {% endcallout %}

+{% callout "What about Run 3" %}

+By and large the procedure for Run 3 is the same, the major differences are within the DaVinci scripts themselves so are covered by the DaVinci lessons.
+There are some additional configuration options required (at the time of writing) in the YAML file but your WG liaisons should be able to point you to examples.

+{% endcallout %}